Are You Lost?

 Are You Lost? (ソウナンですか？, Sōnan desu ka?) is a Japanese manga series written by Kentarō Okamoto and illustrated by Riri Sagara.
 It was serialized in Kodansha's seinen manga magazine Weekly Young Magazine from January 2017 to March 2022.
 Kodansha published ten tankōbon volumes.
 Kodansha USA digitally published the manga in North America.
 An anime television series adaptation by Ezóla aired in Japan from July to September 2019.

 Premise

-When their plane crashes during a school trip, four high school girls, Homare Onishima, Asuka Suzumori, Mutsu Amatani, and Shion Kujō, find themselves stranded on a remote island.
+When their plane crashes during a school trip, four high school girls, Homare Onishima, Asuka Suzumori, Mutsu Amatani, and Shion Kujo, find themselves stranded on a remote island.
 Using the survival skills she picked up from her father, Homare helps the others to survive island life as they try to make the best of their situation.